It’s a tough call, but if you had to award each of Australia’s states for one easy-to-reach highlight in a weekend this is what it would look like.

 Guests on Orpheus Island can take part in a number of citizen science projects, studying and collecting data on everything from the landscape to marine life that will be used to assist the conservation of this slice of paradise.

-Lady Musgrave Island also conducts a reef-keeper program, with data collected aiding efforts to maintain and protect the Great Barrier Reef Marine Park and UNESCO World Heritage area it sits in.
+Lady Musgrave Island also conducts a reef-keeper program, with data collected aiding efforts to maintain and protect the Great Barrier Reef Marine Park and the UNESCO World Heritage area it sits in.

 Best islands for seclusion